LJ171/Thesis/README.md

 ## File/ Code Structure
 1. analysis_all.ipynb - is used to generate the analysis for all dataset/ model combinations
-2. analysis.ipynb - is used to generate the analysis for one dataset/ model combination
+2. analysis_{dataset}.ipynb - is used to generate the analysis for one dataset
-3. format_predictions - aggregates the data retrieved from AnyBURL & libkge experiments into a single dataframe
+3. format_predictions - aggregates the data retrieved from AnyBURL & libkge experiments
 4. graphs - contains the code to generate the content for the analysis
 5. utils - provides utility functions for all other notebooks
 6. evaluate_anyburl_on_testsets & evaluate_kge_on_testsets - evaluates models on the generated testsets